Questions about Reopening

 We are taking precautions to also keep you safe on the pool deck and in our facilities, including frequent cleaning and limited access to shared objects like pool noodles and googles.
 Learn more about our safety plan

-We will open reservations at midnight two (2) days prior.
+We open reservations at midnight two (2) days in advance.
 Find instructions here

-Due to limited capacity, we are requiring reservations for our small group exercise classes and other programming.
+Due to limited capacity, we are requiring reservations..
 Reservations are first come, first serve.
+You can make a reservation online, via the phone, or in-person.

 If you are visiting the Y to access the membership desk or pick up Y Bucks once we reopen to members, you do not need to make a reservation.